nhomchatgpt/headerblock/readme.md

 # Header Block

-Header Block is a middleware plugin for [Traefik](https://github.com/traefik/traefik) to block request and response headers which regex matched by their name and/or value
+Header Block is a middleware plugin for [Traefik](https://github.com/traefik/traefik) to block request by headers which regex matched by their name and/or value

 ## Configuration